Body image refers to how an individual sees their own body and how attractive they feel themselves to be.

 Throughout history, people have given importance to the beauty of the human body.
 Society, media, social media, and popular culture often shape these views, and this can affect how a person sees their own body.

 Constant bombardment by media images can cause people to feel uncomfortable about their body, leading to distress and ill health.
 It can also affect work, social life, and other aspects of life.

 This article will look at positive and negative body image and provide some tips on how to improve body image.

 Body image refers to a person’s emotional attitudes, beliefs, and perceptions of their own body.
 Experts

 - what a person believes about their appearance

 - how they feel about their body, height, weight, and shape

 - how they sense and control their body as they move

-Some people develop a disorder known as body dysmorphic disorder (BDD).
-A person with BDD sees their body, or part of their body, in a negative way.
+Some people develop BDD.
+A person with BDD sees a part or all of their body in a negative way.
 They may ask for cosmetic surgery to “correct” their nose size, for example, when to everyone else, it appears normal.